 The east-west divide of 1945-1989

 The Berlin Wall was the most tangible symbol of the Cold War, and of the “iron curtain” which divided Germany and Europe, for a long generation following the defeat of Adolf Hitler and the Nazis in the Second World War.
-A quarter century after its demise, it remains now one of the most dramatic examples of the costs and risks of immigration restriction.
+Over a quarter century after its demise now, it is historically among the most dramatic examples of the costs and risks of immigration restriction.

 Strictly speaking, and in customary parlance, “immigration restriction” means constraining movement into an area, not movement out, but in actual practice restrictions on exit often have similar effects to restrictions on entry.
 Either can suffice to curtail trans-jurisdictional relocation.
 The freedom to leave a country (a human right enshrined in Article 13 of the 1948 UN Declaration of Human Rights) has limited efficacy unless it is combined with an ability to enter some other country, and vice versa.